fusion809/fusion809.github.io-old/_includes/OS-post/linux-mint.md

 It is presently ranked first in terms of popularity, according to the *DistroWatch* website.

+### Installer
+Linux Mint uses the Ubiquity installer of Ubuntu.

 ### Package Management
 MintInstall is essentially a Linux Mint equivalent to the Ubuntu Software Center as just like the software centre it is a graphical front-end for APT.
 I personally have fairly limited experience with it, so it may have a few features that the software centre lacks that I am unaware of.